WordPress integration

 Embed OmniLab campaigns in WordPress with a Custom HTML block, iframe, or reusable JavaScript tag.

-WordPress can host OmniLab the same way as any other website.
-In most projects, you will either use a managed plugin or shortcode already prepared for your deployment, or paste a manual iframe or JavaScript tag into a Custom HTML block.
+WordPress hosts OmniLab the same way as any other website.
+You will either use a managed plugin or shortcode already prepared for your deployment, or paste a manual iframe or JavaScript tag into a Custom HTML block.

 Prefer the managed option when it exists

 If your WordPress environment already includes an OmniLab plugin or shortcode, use that path first.
-It is usually easier to maintain than manually pasting embed code into multiple pages.
+It is lower-maintenance than pasting embed code into multiple pages by hand.

 Choose the WordPress path